Block Storage CSI

 Assignable capacity

-You can assign capacity in the units of 10 GB to Kubernetes block storage through CSI.
-If the volume size is not defined separately, a block storage of 20 GB will be created by default.
+You can allocate Kubernetes block storage capacity in 10 GB increments through CSI.
+If you do not set a volume size, the block storage is created with the default size of 20 GB.
 The minimum and maximum capacity assignable is as follows:

 XEN KVM